id

 Does my policy have a surrender value?

-Not all policies have a surrender value and this means you may lose the money you’ve paid in if you stop the policy.
+Not all policies have a surrender value.
+This means you may lose the money you’ve paid in if you stop the policy.

 Will there be a penalty if I surrender my policy?

-Some policies contain additional penalties if you surrender early.
+Some policies have additional penalties if you surrender early and you may lose any bonuses that are due.

 Do I have other options instead of surrendering?

-You might have other options, such as making your policy paid up, surrendering just part of your policy, or selling it on.
+Your options depend on the type of policy you have.
+You might have other options, such as making your policy paid up, surrendering just part of your policy, or selling it on .

 Early cancellations?

-Usually, there are more charges on an investment policy in the early years, so if you cancel your policy early, you might not get back as much money as you were hoping – and this could be less than you’ve paid in.
+Usually, there are more charges on an investment policy in the early years.
+If you cancel your policy early, you might not get back as much money as you were hoping – and this could be less than you’ve paid in.

 If you have an investment plan that’s about to mature, you’ve probably thought of lots of ways to spend the money.
 For instance, you could settle your credit card bills, pay off part of your mortgage or take a holiday.
 Alternatively, you might want to re-invest the money in a savings plan or a pension for the future.